pereyraj/pereyraj.github.io/index.md

 My name is Jessica Pereyra.
 I live in New Hampsire.
 My major is Computer Science and I am a student at Southern New Hampshire University.
 I have a 10 years old son name Jayden and two dogs.
 In my free time, I like to spend time with family and friends.

+This site was created to showcase some of my work in coding.

 ## Code Review